gvwilson/fiction/in-heck/index.md

 There are machines in the facility that only work for organic operators.
 This is why Central takes your people.
 This is why we need your sister."
-The stork bot clacked its shears again for emphasis.
+The storkbot clacked its shears again for emphasis.

 "But—"
 *But she almost didn't make it back the last time,*